 Compulsive, rajasic energy can destroy the delicate philosophical awareness necessary to interpret planetary patterns.
 So, if you have a lot of nervous psycho-mental anxiety about a particular question, skip the Jyotisha.
 Instead, consider using this wonderful online I-Ching site that will do unlimited divinations per day.

 Or, consider some other divinatory methods such as pendulum and divining rod work.
 Direct divining from the subconscious will evoke exceptionally clear and specifically yes-no answers directly from the subconscious.
-I think pendulum work is a great way to go when the person has lots of anxiety about a particular question.
+Pendulum work is a great way to go when the person has lots of anxiety about a particular question.
 The subconscious is like a child - it gives very simple and clear answers.

 When you are in a calmer frame of mind, feel free to use this and other Jyotisha websites as learning resources.
 You can use it to teach yourself how to do elementary divinations from a properly constructed Jyotisha chart.
 This site is far from comprehensive even for beginners, but it can help familiarize newcomers to the planetary perspective.

-Being myself an intermediate student, I am always grateful to hear other practitioners explain their thought process - even if, after considering their carefully laid out thoughts, I ultimately disagree with them!
-So that's what this website it - a presentation of my thought process, offered humbly for those who want to know.
+Being myself an intermediate student, there is gratitude to hear other practitioners explain their thought process.
+Even if, after considering their carefully laid out thoughts, there is ultimately disagreement!
+This website is a presentation of a fifty-year thought process, offered humbly for those who want to know.
 It's definitely not a quick-answer robot.

-However when anxiety rages , divinatory methods which directly access the wisdom of the subconscious by providing"yes-no"answers in a very clear way - such as dowsing and Yi-Jing - are much better to use.
+However, when anxiety rages , divinatory methods which directly access the wisdom of the subconscious by providing yes-no answers in a very clear way.
+Easier modalities include, for example, dowsing and Yi-Jing..

-Jyotisha is part mystical and part rational, so each practitioner has a unique method of understanding the charts.
+The knowledge tradition of Jyotishavidya is part mystical and part rational, so each practitioner has a unique method of understanding the charts.
 On the rational side, there are some basic rules which are exemplify on this website using sample charts.
-However in real readings, each practitioner invokes their own intuition.
+However, in real readings, each practitioner invokes their own intuition.

-And, most importantly, The person receiving the Jyotisha reading must bring their own intuition to the task of interpreting astrologer's assertions and predictions regarding their life path.
+Most importantly, the divine person receiving the Jyotishavidya reading must bring their own intuition to the task of interpreting astrologer's assertions and predictions regarding their life path.

-The Vidya of Jyotisha is itself highly reliable.
+The knowledge tradition of Jyotishavidyais itself highly reliable.
 But practitioners are humans and they can make mistakes.
-If your intuition is loud and clear that the interpretation is erroneous, be willing to tell the Jyotishi that your instincts are telling you that something is wrong.
+If your intuition is loud and clear that the interpretation is erroneous, be willing to tell the Jyotiṣika that your instincts are telling you that something is wrong.